weka/docs-weka-io/usage/events/list-of-events.md

 SnapshotCreated|INFO|Snapshot created
 SnapshotDeleted|INFO|Snapshot deleted
 SnapshotDownloadStarted|INFO|Snapshot download started
-SnapshotFilesystemRestored|INFO|Filesystem restored from snapshot SnapshotParamsUpdated|INFO|Snapshot updated
-SnapshotPrefetchAborted|INFO|Snapshot metadata prefetch aborted SnapshotPrefetchFinished|INFO|The snapshot metadata prefetch has finished.
+SnapshotFilesystemRestored|INFO|Filesystem restored from the snapshot SnapshotParamsUpdated|INFO|Snapshot updated SnapshotPrefetchAborted|INFO|Snapshot metadata prefetch aborted SnapshotPrefetchFinished|INFO|The snapshot metadata prefetch has finished.
 SnapshotPrefetchStarted|INFO|The snapshot metadata prefetch has started.
 SnapshotUploadFinished|INFO|Snapshot upload finished
 SnapshotUploadStarted|INFO|Snapshot upload started
-SquelchBlockIdSetAbortedFlushed|DEBUG|While setting a squelch block's block id for upgrade was already changed to invalid SquelchBlockIdSetAbortedRewritten|WARNING|While setting a squelch block's block id for upgrade was already rewritten to something else
+SquelchBlockIdSetAbortedFlushed|DEBUG|While setting a squelch block's block id for the upgrade was already changed to invalid SquelchBlockIdSetAbortedRewritten|WARNING|While setting a squelch block's block id for the upgrade was already rewritten to something else
-SuperblockUnreadable|CRITICAL|Superblock of a bucket could not be loaded UnflushedOpOnDeletingSnapview|MAJOR|Unflushed IO on a deleting snapshot
+SuperblockUnreadable|CRITICAL| The Superblock of a bucket could not be loaded UnflushedOpOnDeletingSnapview|MAJOR|Unflushed IO on a deleting snapshot

 ## IO